 You can visit the famous International Rose Garden for free; although the flowers only bloom seasonally, the gardens are beautiful to explore.
 For other outdoor activities, spend some time exploring Washington Park which is not only home to the Rose Garden, but also the zoo and plenty of outdoor green space to enjoy in the city.
 In the north of the city is Forest Park, a huge area full of trails to enjoy for free and within easy reach of the city.

 If you’re looking for incredible views of the city then take a walk up the West Hills of Portland to Pittock Mansion, a French style chateau on the peak with incredible views over the city.
 On a clear day you can see Mount Hood from here too.
 The entrance to the park and paths around the Mansion is completely free.
 If you do want to go inside the Mansion the entry is $12.

 You can combine a visit to the International Rose Garden and Pittock Mansion with a guided morning tour in the city.
 Doing so, you can optimize your time and get to know more about the city without compromising your Portland budget.
 The Portland Morning City Highlights Tour and other interesting tours in Portland are available on GetYourGuide website.
 You can book them in advance and if you change your mind, you can cancel it 24 hours before and receive a full refund.

 If you’re in the city on a Saturday then the Portland Saturday Market is a must-visit and it’s free, although after you’ve seen the arts and craft stalls, you’ll probably be tempted to buy something!

 Cost of exploring Portland region

-As previously mentioned, you can easily reach many of Oregon’s famous nature attractions in around an hour from Portland.
-This is great for those on a short trip to Portland but also want to do a bit of exploring around Oregon State.
+As previously mentioned, you can easily reach many of Oregon’s famous natural attractions in around an hour from Portland.
+These day trips from Portland are great for those who want to explore the city and do a bit of exploring around Oregon State.